DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/wellbeing-and-workload-charter.md

 Shared breakfast and lunches with staff and students in the restaurant builds on connecting relationships.

-A monthly BA Wellbeing Newsletter is compiled with wellbeing and self- care tips.
+A monthly BA Wellbeing Newsletter is compiled with wellbeing and self-care tips.

 A DEAR (Drop Everything and Read) programme factors in mindfulness for the students and staff.